Erika Hayasaki

 “Ideas from editors are the worst,” an editor of mine once told me.
 “What do editors do?
 They get in their cars, drive to work from Pasadena, sit at their desks all day, then drive back to Pasadena.”
 Editors, he said, are not (usually) out there in the world finding the great stories.
 Those come from journalists, from our interests, questions, curiosities, and life experiences.

 The challenge of finding great ideas also has nothing to do with knowing how to pen a pretty sentence.
 When I was in college, I pulled all-nighters writing 20-page research papers that somehow managed to earn As.
 Some of my undergraduate students now might do that too (in classes other than mine).
-But the business of #longform/#longreads/literary/narrative journalism/creative nonfiction is an entirely different kind of game.
+But the business of #longform/#longreads/literary journalism/narrative journalism/creative nonfiction is an entirely different kind of game.
 It can’t typically be done in one night.

 Narrative starts with that glimmer of an idea, the one that follows you into the shower, the commute, the daydreams during lectures.
 Follow it back.
 Usually, it will lead you somewhere compelling.